 For an extra fee, you can join in on lawn games, canoeing, kayaking, or even cooking s’mores at the fire pit.

-Huttopia is located in Albany, New Hampshire, and provides a classic glamping experience that will have you wanting to come back every weekend.
+Huttopia is located in Albany, New Hampshire, and provides a classic glamping in New England experience that will have you wanting to come back every weekend.
 There are both tents and chalets, and each option comes with its own amenities.